 Those interviewed do not exactly agree concerning the year this killing occurred.
 Nevertheless, it was during or immediately following the close of the Civil War, and will be reported at this time.

-Note: Before writing this section, the author personally interviewed Peter Crenwelge, mentioned above, Mr. and Mrs. Streigler and one or two others who were living in Gillespie and Mason counties at the time.
+Note: Before writing his account of the incident, the author personally interviewed Peter Crenwelge, mentioned above, Mr. and Mrs. Streigler and one or two others who were living in Gillespie and Mason counties at the time.

 We received the following e-mail from a visitor to our site.

 My name is Ima Kensing Chase.
 I read with interest the article on your site about Mr. and Mrs. Kensing.
 My father, Lee Roy William Kensing, was their great grandson.
 Your article is not accurate, and I would love to provide correct details.

 Their names were Heinrich and Johanna Kensing.
 Records from the Hilda Methodist Church in Mason County state that "Heinrich Kensing was killed by the Indians on July 26, 1865.
 May his ashes rest in peace."
 The records further state that "Johanna Kensing died by horrible mistreatment by the Indians on July 29, 1865."

 I have the full story and would love to share it with you so your web site will be accurate.
 (We received the story and it is below.)